 The value of a universal customer ID across your tech stack

-Teams across industries are striving to create a consolidated view of their customers.
-But if that view isn't cleanly integrated with the tools and systems throughout the tech stack, growth teams aren't able to use it to drive results.
+Teams across industries are striving to create a 360-degree customer view.
+But if that view isn't seamlessly integrated with the tools and systems throughout the tech stack in real time, growth teams aren't able to use it to drive results.
 Learn more about how you can implement a universal ID and make it available across the stack.

 We’ve written on the mParticle blog before about the importance of being able to access a single view of the customer.
 As customers engage across multiple devices, it has become imperative to have a system in place that unifies engagements from across devices to single customer profiles, and furthermore to ensure that those profiles are clean, consistent, and accurate.

-Disconnected data sets and numerous identifiers floating around across systems result in wasted time for developers, confusion for business teams, and bad experiences for customers.
+Disconnected data sets and duplicative, incomplete customer profiles siloed in various systems result in wasted time for developers, confusion for business teams, and bad experiences for customers.
 For example, think of the last time you called a brand’s customer service center after spending time researching independently, only to find that the support agent has no knowledge of your customer history.
 By now, the need for a single customer view has been widely recognized, with the IAB reporting in 2018 that 60% of digital marketers cite connecting the dots across different channels as the activity that consumes the maximum time and resources.

 And while being able to build a unified profile is important, the value of profiles is limited if they too are siloed in a third-party tool and can’t be activated quickly.
 For example, if your profiles live in a Data Warehouse that isn’t accessible to non-technical stakeholders, your organization won’t be able to use those profiles to support downstream initiatives such as A/B testing, customer engagement, and analytics without developer support.